 In a modular kitchen, the raw material which goes into the making will be of excellent quality.
 Hence most good brands are able to give guarantee of at least 5 years.
 Also due to good quality material and imported machinery the final finished kitchen will definitely look superior (both inner and exterior).

-While customisation, the errors are minimised due to the design software used and technical competency of the designer.
-Optimal storage is planned and the cabinets are predrilled at the factory so the fitting of hardware and accessories will be precise.
+While customization, the errors are minimized due to the design software used and technical competency of the designer.
+Optimal storage is planned and the cabinets are pre-drilled at the factory so the fitting of hardware and accessories will be precise.
 This will give the kitchen perfect lines between cabinets and makes it to stand out.
 Also the cabinets will be designed and made accessory friendly, which make it possible to add in future.

 Today many are opting for built-in appliances in the kitchen.
 Each appliance is of different sizes and has ventilation, inlet / outlet requirements.
 All those factors will be taken into account and manufactured accordingly for hassle free installation and durability of the appliances.